-- D16.17 Walking and cycling infrastructure which connects the precinct to adjacent areas must be made accessible to precinct residents and the broader community. - D16.18 A shared path must be provided along the eastern side of Medowie Road, in conjunction with the development of the land on the eastern side of Medowie Road.
-The shared-use path must be provided along the eastern frontage with Medowie Road and connect north to Ferodale Road (to the extent that a shared path is able to be accommodated). - D16.19 A shared path must be provided along the western side of Medowie Road, in conjunction with the development of land on the western side of Medowie Road.
-The shared path must be provided along the western frontage with Medowie Road and connect north to Ferodale Road and connect south to the small local neighbourhood centre (to the extent that a shared path is able to be accommodated). - D16.20 A shared path must be provided directly linking the precinct to the Ferodale Sports Complex, in conjunction with the development of land on the western side of Medowie Road subject to engineering, risk, and cost/benefit assessment.
-Alternative solutions and routes can be considered. - D16.21 Consideration must be given to a potential mid-block shared path linking the western sub-precinct to the Medowie Community Centre subject to engineering, risk, and cost/benefit assessment.
+- D16.17 Walking and cycling infrastructure which connects the precinct to adjacent areas must be made accessible to precinct residents and the broader community. - D16.18 A shared path must be provided along the western side of Medowie Road, in conjunction with the development of land on the western side of Medowie Road.
+The shared path must be provided along the western frontage with Medowie Road and connect north to Ferodale Road and connect south to the small local neighbourhood centre (to the extent that a shared path is able to be accommodated). - D16.19 A shared path must be provided directly linking the precinct to the Ferodale Sports Complex, in conjunction with the development of land on the western side of Medowie Road subject to engineering, risk, and cost/benefit assessment.
+Alternative solutions and routes can be considered. - D16.20 Consideration must be given to a potential mid-block shared path linking the western sub-precinct to the Medowie Community Centre subject to engineering, risk, and cost/benefit assessment.
 Alternative solutions and routes can be considered.